kubernetes/kubernetes/docs/getting-started-guides/juju.md

     kubectl get pods

-To test the hello app, we need to locate which minion is hosting the container.
+To test the hello app, we need to locate which node is hosting the container.
 Better tooling for using juju to introspect container is in the works but we can use `juju run` and `juju status` to find our hello app.